Stenocereus gummosus: Distribution

 Stenocereus gummosus is widespread in the Baja California peninsula but absent at higher elevations and in the arid Northeast in coastal and scrublands in valleys and slopes.
 Other deposits can be found on offshore islands and in the coastal area of the Sonoran Desert in 0 and 850 meters.
-Plants are found growing along with Bursera microphylla, Neltuma articulata, Larrea divaricata, Fouquieria diguetii, Lophocereus marginatus, Myrtillocactus cochal, Olneya tesota,Stenocereus thurberi, and Pachycereus pringlei.
+Plants are found growing along with Bursera microphylla, Neltuma articulata, Larrea divaricata, Fouquieria diguetii, Lophocereus schottii, Myrtillocactus cochal, Olneya tesota,Stenocereus thurberi, and Pachycereus pringlei.
 Seeds are dispersed by birds and lizards such as Melanerpes uropygialis, Dipsosaurus dorsalis and Ctenosaura hemilopha.